ttudorandrei/homework_1/assets/README.md

 ## Description

+As developers, we were tasked with refactoring the code and optimizing it for SEO purposes.

+## What have we done

-* I have added proper indentation in the HTML file.
+* Added proper indentation in the HTML file.

-* One of the links in the HTML file was not correctly linked with an id.
-I have connected the link with the proper id and made sure it is now working.
+* Fixed the navigation bar link bug

-* The title was improperly named, I have renamed it to a short, concise, descriptive title.
+* Renamed the title to a short, concise, descriptive one.

 * I have renamed the HTML tags using semantic elements.
-The document has now semantic, descriptive tags.

-* I have added descriptive `alt` attributes to every image and tested to make sure everything works.
+* I have added descriptive `alt` attributes to images.

-* CSS selectors were rearranged to match the flow of the HTML file.
+* Refactor CSS file to match the flow of the HTML file.

-* CSS selector were grouped to match the DRY (Don`t Repeat Yourself) principle.
+* CSS selectors were grouped to match the DRY (Don`t Repeat Yourself) principle.

-* Each unique CSS definition was explained using comments.
+* Described CSS definitions.

 * Repository was named `homework_1`.